-You can access Proton VPN using two sets of credentials, your Proton VPN login credentials, and OpenVPN / IKEv2 credentials.
+You can access Proton VPN using two sets of login credentials: your Proton VPN login credentials and your login OpenVPN / IKEv2 credentials.
 This article explains the difference between Proton credentials and OpenVPN / IKEv2 credentials, what they are used for, and where you can find them.

 - Your user dashboard available at account.protonvpn.com